OfTheDelmer/intermediate_talk/constructors.md

 ## Constructors

-There is a lot of different ways to create objects.
+There are many different ways to create objects.

 **Object Literal Notation**